 \subsection{LLM-Based Multi-Agent System}

-With the powerful text generation capabilities of LLMs, many researchers~\citep{hong2023metagpt,DBLP:journals/corr/abs-2306-03314,DBLP:journals/corr/abs-2308-07201,DBLP:journals/corr/abs-2308-08155, qian2023communicative, tufano2024autodev} have explored the construction of LLM-based Multi-Agent Systems, enabling them to accomplish tasks beyond the capabilities of the LLMs themselves.
+With the powerful text generation capabilities of LLMs, many researchers~\citep{hong2023metagpt,DBLP:journals/corr/abs-2306-03314,DBLP:journals/corr/abs-2308-07201,DBLP:journals/corr/abs-2308-08155, qian2023communicative, tufano2024autodev, zhang2024unifying} have explored the construction of LLM-based Multi-Agent Systems, enabling them to accomplish tasks beyond the capabilities of the LLMs themselves.
 For example, MetaGPT~\citep{hong2023metagpt}, which simulates the Standardized Operating Procedures (SOPs) of a programming team, completing tasks including definition, design, planning, coding, and testing through constructed roles (e.g., product managers, architects, project managers, etc.).
 This framework has achieved leading scores on the HumanEval~\citep{HumanEval} and MBPP~\citep{MBPP}, outperforming many LLMs, and researchers show its ability to complete a software establishment (e.g., a code repository to play Gomoku game), indicating that a multi-agent framework can better leverage the capabilities of LLMs in code generation tasks.
-Moreover, \citet{qian2023communicative} designed ChatDev, a virtual development company simulating a human development team, which decomposes requirements into atomic tasks assigned to the developers.
+Moreover, \citet{qian2023communicative} designed ChatDev, a virtual development company simulating a human development team, which decomposes requirements into atomic tasks assigned to the developer agents.
 Developers mitigate the hallucination that may arise with the LLM through mutual communication and self-reflection mechanisms.
-Experimental results show that ChatDev can complete the establishment of some small software (averaging no more than $5$ files per software) in a relatively short time (less than $7$ minutes on average).
-However, these works focus on the transformation from the requirement to software and overlook the code change generation during software evolution which needs not only understanding the requirement but also dealing with the large repository.
+Experimental results show that ChatDev can complete the establishment of some small projects (averaging no more than $5$ files per project) in a relatively short time (less than $7$ minutes on average).
+However, these works focus on the transformation from the requirements to code and overlook the code change generation during software evolution, which requires not only understanding the requirement but also dealing with the large repository.